Exit Times for a Discrete Markov Additive Process: Abstract

 \section{Abstract}

-In this paper we develop the theory of the so-called $\bold{W}$ and $\bold{Z}$ scale matrices for (upwards skip-free) discrete-time and discrete-space Markov additive processes, along the lines of the analogous theory for Markov additive processes in continuous-time.
-In particular, we provide their probabilistic construction, identify the form of the generating function of $\bold{W}$ and its connection with the occupation mass formula, which provides the tools for deriving semi-explicit expressions for corresponding exit problems for the upward-skip free process and it's reflections, in terms the scale matrices.
+In this paper we consider (upward skip-free) discrete-time and discrete-space Markov additive chains (MACs) and develop the theory for the so-called $\W$ and $\Z$ scale matrices. which are shown to play a vital role in the determination of a number of exit problems and related fluctuation identities.
+The theory developed in this fully discrete setup follows similar lines of reasoning as the analogous theory for Markov additive processes in continuous-time and is exploited to obtain the probabilistic construction of the scale matrices, identify the form of the generating function and produce a simple recursion relation for $\W$, as well as its connection with the so-called occupation mass formula.
+In addition to the standard one and two-sided exit problems (upwards and downwards), we also derive distributional characteristics for a number of quantities related to the one and two-sided `reflected' processes.